TavariAgent/Py-TokenGate/quick-proof.md

 architecture.

 ---
-Next steps — Future proofs will extend this document to cover Guard
+Next steps — In the future I will extend this document to cover Guard
 House behavior, launcher/web flow, and token interception patterns,
 with the goal of presenting the broader architecture in a more
 complete form.